-This event is set on the UPDI clock for each detected positive edge in the SYNCH character, and it is not possible to disable this event from the UPDI.
-The recommended application for this event is system clock frequency measurement through the UPDI.
-Section 33.3.4 System Clock Measurement with UPDI provides the details on how to set up the system for this operation.
+This Event is set on the UPDI clock for each detected positive edge in the SYNCH character, and it is not possible to disable this event from the UPDI.
+The recommended application for this Event is system clock frequency measurement through the UPDI.
+Section 32.3.4 System Clock Measurement with UPDI provides the details on how to setup the system for this operation.

-The UPDI physical layer runs independently of all sleep modes and the UPDI is always accessible for a connected debugger independent of the device sleep mode.
-If the system enters a sleep mode that turns the CPU clock OFF, the UPDI will not be able to access the system bus and read memories and peripherals.
+The UPDI physical layer runs independently of all sleep modes, and the UPDI is always accessible for a connected debugger independent of the device sleep mode.
+If the system enters a sleep mode that turns off the CPU clock, the UPDI will not be able to access the system bus and read memories and peripherals.
 The UPDI physical layer clock is unaffected by the sleep mode settings, as long as the UPDI is enabled.
-By reading the INSLEEP bit in UPDI.ASI_SYS_STATUS it is possible to monitor if the system domain is in sleep mode.
-The INSLEEP bit is set if the system is in IDLE Sleep mode or deeper.
+By reading the INSLEEP bit in UPDI.ASI\SYS\STATUS it is possible to monitor if the system domain is in sleep mode.
+The INSLEEP bit is set if the system is in IDLE sleep mode or deeper.

-It is possible to prevent the system clock from stopping when going into sleep mode, by writing the CLKREQ bit in UPDI.ASI_SYS_CTRL to '1'.
-If this bit is set, the system sleep mode state is emulated, and it is possible for the UPDI to access the system bus and read the peripheral registers even in the deepest sleep modes.
+It is possible to prevent the system clock from stopping when going into sleep mode, by writing the CLKREQ bit in UPDI.ASI\SYS\CTRL to '1'.
+If this bit is set the system sleep mode state is emulated, and it is possible for the UPDI to access the system bus and read out peripheral registers even in the deepest sleep modes.

-CLKREQ in UPDI.ASI_SYS_CTRL is by default '1', which means that the default operation is keeping the system clock on during sleep modes.
+CLKREQ in UPDI.ASI\SYS\CTRL is by default '1', which means that default operation is keeping the system clock on during sleep modes.

-33.4 Register Summary - UPDI
+32.4 Register Summary - UPDI

 Offset Name Bit Pos.

 0x00 STATUSA 7:0 UPDIR EV[3:0]

 0x01 STATUSB 7:0 PESIG[2:0]

 0x02 CTRLA 7:0 IBDLY PARD DTD RSD GTVAL[2:0]

 0x03 CTRLB 7:0 NACKDIS CCDETDIS UPDIDIS

 0x04

 Reserved

 0x06

 0x07 ASI_KEY_STATUS 7:0 UROWWRITE NVMPROG CHIPERASE

 0x08 ASI_RESET_REQ 7:0 RSTRI EQ[7:0]

 0x09 ASI_CTRLA 7:0 UPDICLE (SEL[1:0]

-0x0A ACL CVC CTDLA 7:0 UROWWRITE CLKREQ
+0x0A ASI SYS CTRLA 7:0 UROWWRITE CLKREQ

-UXUA ASI_SYS_CTRLA 7.0 FINAL CLNREQ
+UXUA ASI_STS_CTRLA 7.0 FINAL CLNREQ

 0x0B ASI_SYS_STATUS 7:0 RSTSYS INSLEEP NVMPROG UROWPROG LOCKSTATUS

-0x0C ASI_CRC_STATUS 7:0 CI RC_STATUS[2 :0]
+0x0C ASI_CRC_STATUS 7:0 C RC_STATUS[2: 0]

-These registers are readable only through the UPDI with special instructions and are NOT readable through the CPU.
+These registers are only readable through the UPDI with special instructions, and are NOT readable through the CPU.

-Registers at offset addresses 0x0-0x3 are the UPDI Physical configuration registers.
+Registers at offset addresses 0x0-0x3 are the UPDI Physical configuration registers